netplusdesign/home-performance-flask-api/README.md

 MySQL is still maintained as the database, but I'm using SQLAlchemy in hopes that this will make it easier to try out new DBs in the future.

-Database setup scripts and some sample data used for testing is at [home-performance-ops](https://github.com/netplusdesign/home-performance-ops).
+Database setup scripts at [home-performance-ops](https://github.com/netplusdesign/home-performance-ops).

 A running version of this is setup at: TBD

 ## Installation -- Dev

-Make sure your database is already setup and populated with some test data.
+Make sure database is already setup and populated with test data.

 Create a virtual environment